A rendering of Harrow International School Dubai, which is to be fully operational by 2026. Photo: Taaleem

 King's College School Wimbledon will be the latest high-profile arrival from the UK when it swings open its doors at Abu Dhabi's Fahid Island in 2028.

 It was announced by developers Aldar on Monday morning that the prestigious school would open on the just-announced island in Abu Dhabi, making it the first school to be confirmed there.
-The school, which will hold up to 2,200 pupils.
+The school will serve up to 2,200 pupils.

 It will be part of an illustrious list of British curriculum schools helping to redefine an expanding education landscape as the Emirates aims to serve a rapidly- growing population, including an influx of super-rich residents drawn from across the world demanding the best schooling for their children.